 The Permanency Care Assistance (PCA) Program provides certain benefits and supports to qualifying kinship families who take permanent managing conservatorship (PMC) of a child.
-PCA families are eligible for:

-- Monthly cash assistance similar to adoption assistance; - Medicaid health coverage; and - A one-time reimbursement of nonrecurring expenses, including legal fees, incurred in the process of obtaining custody of the child, up to a maximum of \$2,000.
 Tex.
 Fam.
-Code § 264.852(d).
+Code Chapter 264, Subchapter K and Tex.
+Admin.
+Code Title 40, Chapter 700, Subchapter J, Division 2 set out the requirements for PCA.

+Caregivers who receive PCA are eligible for:

+- Monthly cash assistance similar to adoption assistance; - Medicaid health coverage; and - A one-time reimbursement of nonrecurring expenses, including legal fees, incurred in the process of obtaining custody of the child, up to a maximum of \$1,200.
+Tex.
+Fam.
+Code § 264.852(d) and 40 Tex.
+Admin.
+Code § 700.1025.

 The maximum monthly payments are the same as those for adoption assistance and depend upon the child's authorized service level at the time the PCA is negotiated.
+40 Tex.
+Admin.
+Code § 700.1025(c).
+Factors that are considered when negotiating the amount of monthly PCA to be made include: